codeday/labs-gql/src/email/templates/studentOffer.md

 Hi {{ student.givenName }},

-Congratulations, we're excited to offer you acceptance to CodeDay Labs!
+Congratulations, we're excited to offer you acceptance to CodeDay Labs ({{ student.weeks }}-week program)!

 You have been accepted in the {{ student.track }} track.
 This is the track we think is the best fit for you, but if you have any concerns please reply to this email.